 Every weekend or Friday long lunches were possible, one MRT station and its environs was explored.
 Where there are specific attractions around the station, these had been written about separately.
 What this project is about – is about the daily living surroundings for local residents.
 Of course the architecture of some stations can also be interesting in themselves.
 So this would be an eclectic mix of the station and precinct it anchors.

 Each week (every 6 days to be precise) from January 2018, we had been sharing a post on one station.
 These are photo essays, a collection of the pictures that Mel and Suan took while taking long walks.
 It was a wonderful way to get some exercise while seeing a little of your “backyard” as well.
 Like they say it was

 like shooting two birds with one stone.

-Click on each station above and you will be transported to that corner of our little red dot.
+Click on each station below and you will be transported to that corner of our little red dot.
 We hope you like these photo journeys.
 PS: the links come live only after we have made the post.
 So stay tuned and look out for the posts.

 |North-South Line (NSL)||East-West Line (EWL)||Northeast Line (NEL)||Circle Line (CCL)||Downtown Line (DTL)||Thomson East Coast Line (TEL)|

 |Jurong East (NS1 EW24)||Changi Airport (CG2)||Harbour Front (NE1 CC29)||Marina Bay (NS27 CE2 TE20)||Bukit Panjang (DT1)||Woodlands North (TE1)|